h-aldarmaki/Word2Vec/README.md

 # Word2Vec

-Python implementation of word2vec models (skiagram) and character-based variants
+This repo contains python implementation of word2vec models (skiagram and continuous bag-of-words) and character-based variants of skigram.
+The latter were used in the following paper

+``

+``